 In addition to the flood disclosure in the Natural Hazard Disclosure Statement, Federal law (see US Code Title 42 Chapter 68 Subchapter III Section 5154a) requires a seller, no later than the property transfer date, to notify a buyer of the requirement to acquire and maintain flood insurance if disaster relief assistance has been previously provided on that property and such assistance was conditioned on obtaining flood insurance according to Federal law.
 If a buyer does not acquire and maintain flood insurance on a property disclosed to have been in a previous federal disaster area and that received disaster relief assistance, then no Federal disaster relief assistance will be made available should that property subsequently be in a flood disaster area.
-If the buyer does not acquire and maintain flood insurance and a seller relief assistance was received for that property, then should that property be damaged by a flood disaster and receive Federal disaster relief assistance, the seller will be required to reimburse the Federal dovernment for the amount of that assistance for that property.
+If the buyer does not acquire and maintain flood insurance and a seller relief assistance was received for that property, then should that property be damaged by a flood disaster and receive Federal disaster relief assistance, then should that property be at the property.